 John let out a wicked laugh and smirked, “Ok!
 Dare!”

-My friends burst out laughing after John had finished his sentence and they saw the stunned expression on my face.
+My friends burst out laughing after John had finished his sentence as they saw the stunned expression on my face.

 It was Halloween.
 It was my most hated event of the year as I hated the feeling of being afraid.
 My friends took the opportunity every Halloween to find some way to frighten me.
 Ever since young, I was a timid person who was easily spooked, and everyone knew that.
 My friends told me that the dare was to walk into the big, scary abandoned mansion in the middle of the Creepy Willow Forest.
 Before I could protest, my friends shoved me out of the front door.